brassc/FSL/README.md

 2. Optionally filters FA values > 1 (which are physically implausible)
 3. Outputs results to individual and master CSV files

+#### `roi_WM_segmentation.sh`
+This script:

+1. Loads anatomical white matter masks from T1 space
+2. Registers WM masks to DTI space using existing ANTs transformation (located at `T1space/ants_rig_DTItoT1_InverseComposite.h5` for LEGACY or `dwi/proc_set1_nobzero/nipype/DATASINK/T1space/ants_rig_DTItoT1_InverseComposite.h5` for CENTER subjects)
+3. Binarizes the WM mask (all non-zero values become 1)
+4. Creates WM-specific versions of existing ROIs by multiplying with the WM mask
+5. Processes both FA and MD ROIs for all anatomical points and ring sizes
+6. Stores results in a dedicated WM_mask_DTI_space subdirectory

+#### `roi_extract_wm.sh`
+This script:

+1. Calculates mean FA and MD values for each white matter-specific ROI
+2. Maintains the same filtering functionality as the original extraction script
+3. Handles missing WM ROIs by inserting "NA" values
+4. Outputs results to WM-specific individual and master CSV files
+5. By default filters FA values between 0.05 and 1 (physically plausible range)

 ### Special Features